 We’re all familiar with military dogs, but are military cats actually a thing?
 Yes – they are!

 While not as common as their canine counterparts, cats have bravely served our US Armed Forces and other militaries around the world for generations.
-Here are some of their stories:
+Here are 5 cats who served in the military:

 “Pfc.
 Hammer” decided to move in with the troops of a U.S. Army unit in Iraq in 2004, killing and chasing away mice that would have devoured or contaminated the soldiers’ food stores.
 The men were so grateful for Hammer’s hard work and affection toward them that they made him an honorary member of their unit.
 After their deployment, they got help from Alley Cat Allies and Military Mascots to bring him back to the states.
 He now lives in Colorado with his old comrade, Staff Sgt.
 Rick Bousfield.